Equine Cranial Therapy Training for Manual Therapists + Horse Owners

 Are you an equine body worker or manual therapist with a curiousity about the equine cranio-sacral system, how it works and how to work effectively with it?
+We are now an NBCAAM-approved certification program!

 Would you like to improve energy levels, relaxation in and out of saddle, ability to focus and regulate, and overall body autonomy, proprioception and coordination of your equine clients?
 Would you like to increase the sensitivity and effectiveness of your palpation?
 Would you like to have a noticeable and long-lasting impact on the nervous system, assisting with maintaining and amplifying the positive effects of your treatments and/or training with horses?